eMedicine Specialties > Emergency Medicine > Pediatric

 Prehospital Care

-• If the infant has an apneic event during transport, prehospital personnel should first attempt simple manual stimulation of the infant with brisk rubbing along the patient's back, patting, and thumping the feet.
-If these maneuvers fail, resuscitation via bag valve mask should be initiated immediately and securing a laryngeal mask airway (LMA) or endotracheal tube (ETT) placement may be necessary if a long transport time is foreseen.
+If the infant has an apneic event during transport, prehospital personnel should first attempt simple manual stimulation of the infant with brisk rubbing along the patient's back, patting, or gentle thumping of the feet.
+If these maneuvers fail, resuscitation via bag valve mask should be initiated immediately and securing a laryngeal mask airway (LMA) or endotracheal tube (ETT) placement may be considered if a long transport time is foreseen, the apneic event is prolonged, or hypoventilation or poor respiratory effort follows.

 Emergency Department Care

-• Ill-appearing infants should be treated as needed on the basis of their clinical condition.
-Treatment may include resuscitation or aggressive antibiotic treatment of sepsis.
+Ill-appearing infants should be treated as needed on the basis of their clinical condition.
+Treatment may include fluid resuscitation and aggressive antibiotic treatment of sepsis.

 Consultations